 INA was founded on 1 January 1964 through the merger of Naftaplin Zagreb, the Rijeka Oil Refinery and the Sisak Oil Refinery.
-Initially, the company was called “Oil and Gas Conglomerate” but on 26 November its name was changed to the one it has today.
+Initially, the company was called “Oil and Gas Conglomerate” but at the end of that year its name was changed to the one it has today.

 From the initial 2.2 million tonnes of refining capacity, in 1979, the capacity of INA Refineries increased to 15 million tonnes, owing to the inauguration of the Urinj plant pertaining to the Rijeka Oil Refinery in 1965, increasing the capacity of Sisak Refinery and construction of the Zagreb Refinery plant at Žitnjak in 1971.